JosephMossman/Splunk_SOC_Assignment/README.md

     - Provide a "plain english" description of the rule.

-        - **Rule**: Block all incoming HTTP traffic where the source IP comes from the country of Ukraine."
+        - Rule: Block all incoming HTTP traffic where the source IP comes from the country of Ukraine."

 #### Question 2